tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

 This function decodes 2 Hamming-8/4 encoded bytes (taken from the bytes object *data* at the given *offset*).
-The result is an 8-bit value, or -1 when there are uncorrectable errors.
+The result is an 8-bit value, or -1 when there are incorrectable errors.

 Zvbi.unham24p()
 ---------------